gongchuang1089/EDRKiller/README.md

 I am exploiting a driver vulnerability for process manipulation, registering the driver via NT‑functions.
 No hiding is implemented.
 Compiled with Clang, it can evade static antivirus detection.

-I am exploiting a driver vulnerability for process manipulation, registering the driver via NT‑functions.
-No hiding is implemented.
-Compiled with Clang, it can evade static antivirus detection.

 ⚠️ DISCLAIMER:
 This code is for **educational and security research purposes only**.
 You may only run it on hardware and systems that you legally own and fully control.